On Sept. 13, the Student Events Association from John Brown University hosted Late Skate at Roller City in Springdale, Arkansas.

 From 10 p.m. to midnight, students laced up their skates and rolled into the weekend dressed as their favorite TV icons, creating a night full of skating, costumes and memories.

-“It’s a great place to hang out with friends, laugh and have fun with everyone’s costumes,” Senior Valeria Amaya said.
+“It’s a great place to hang out with friends, laugh and have fun with everyone’s costumes,” Valeria Amaya, a senior at JBU, said.
 "It's a fun way to step outside of daily life and finish the week on a high note.”

-She appreciated the energy of the event, noting how the combination of lights, music and costumes truly brought the TV characters to life.
+She appreciated the energy of the event, noting how the combination of lights, music and costumes seemed to bring the TV characters to life.

 "Thanks to Roller City in Springdale, we were able to put together a stage for all your favorite TV icons to come together.
 And come together they did!
 A ton of JBU students came dressed to the nines, cultivating community and making amazing memories with their friends.
-It was such a joy to see the many Kim Possibles, The Office workers, Scooby gangs and other famous faces” said SEA's Student Director Aidan Stinson.
+It was such a joy to see the many Kim Possibles, The Office workers, Scooby gangs and other famous faces,” Aidan Stinson, student director of SEA, said.

 This year’s event featured new elements, including a group photo on the rink and a photo booth with Polaroid pictures for attendees, adding an extra fun touch to the experience.

 The night may have lasted only two hours, but the memories made will certainly stick with the students.
-With the positive response to this year’s Late Skate, SEA hopes to continue the tradition, bringing more themed skate nights to the campus in the future.
+With the positive response to this year’s Late Skate, SEA hopes to continue the tradition, bringing more themed skate nights for students in the future.

 Photo courtesy of Ruby Winn